FINC 504 Quantitative Methods for Business Decisions (3 Credits)

 Managerial decisions are often made in an environment of great uncertainty.
 Decision analysis provides practical techniques to structure decision problems and quantitative methods to evaluate choices.
 The course prepares the student to make excellent decisions while considering objectives, alternatives, consequences, and uncertainties and integrating logical processes with other information.

-FINC 630 Introduction to Machine Learning (3 Credits)
+FINC 640 Machine Learning for Business II (3 Credits)

 FINC 670 Working Capital Management (3 Credits)

-FINC 671 Foundations of Pro Fin.
-Planni (3 Credits)
+FINC 671 Foundations of Professional Financial Planning (3 Credits)

-FINC 672 Risk Management & Insurance Planning (3 Credits)
+FINC 672 Risk Management and Insurance Planning (3 Credits)

 Pre/Co-Requisite(s): FINC 671 Foundations of Professional Financial Planning